k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 Notes:

-- Fabric — You can set the source and target interfaces as Inactive for the synthetic environment.
+- Fabric — the source and target interfaces can be set as *inactive* in the synthetic environment.
 The TDM interface must be active.
 - TDM self-service application — the synthetic environment is defined as a [source environment](/articles/TDM/tdm_gui/08_environment_window_general_information.md#environment-type) in the TDM self-service application.
 The synthetic environment must have environment_id = -1.